- General Education

-A: The Northland College Informational Technology department maintains two different computer labs on campus.
+A: The Northland College Information Technology department maintains two academic computer labs on campus.
 The labs provide free printing services for all Northland College students.
-These labs are located in the Larson-Juhl Center for Science and the Environment room 236, and on the main floor of the Dexter Library.
+These labs are located in the Larson-Juhl Center for Science and the Environment room 236 (known as the CSE236 lab), and on the main floor of Dexter Library.
 Please see the entrances to these labs for more information regarding their schedules.

-Along with the campus computer labs, Northland College also equips each residence hall with a few computers for student use.
-These computers do not offer printing facilities, but do offer students a chance to work in an area where they live.
+Along with the campus computer labs, Northland College also equips each residence hall with two computers for student use.
+These computers have access to printing in the residence hall.

 Q: How do I get a user login ID and password?